 I was glad to learn this auto scroll trick.
 I just take the mouse cursor on the scroll bar and click the center button of my mouse, and the whole post gets scrolled automatically.
 I just click the left button of my mouse, when I want the scrolling to stop.

 People usually press the right button of the mouse to open the context menu, but I use it to move, copy or link a part of my document.
 I just select the text I want to move/copy and then drag my mouse to a place where I want it to be and click the right button of my mouse.
 I get the option of Move here, Copy here, Link here, Create hyperlink and Cancel.
 I select the option I want.

 I am done with my list of 10 useful mouse tricks.
 I am sure there are much more, and I am eager to learn them.
 If you are using any other tricks which are worth adding in my list, please let me know in the comments box below.
 Meanwhile, take a look at these Windows 10 Tips and Tricks too.

 Need more?
 Check out these posts!

-- Tips To Use The Mouse In Windows 10/
+- Tips To Use The Mouse On Windows PC

 - Move Mouse pointer using Keyboard one pixel at a time in Windows